bookshelfdave/erln8/README.md

 ## Customizing your shell prompt

+* Don't customize your prompt until you have erln8 fully installed.

 The `--prompt` parameter displays the configured version of Erlang for the current working directory.

 ```